EEricHwang/EEricHwang.github.io/_pages/research.md

 <h2> Secure Autonomy for Multi-Agent System </h2>
 <hr>
-<div id="dots" style="display:inline"> This research aims to enhance the safety and security of the operation of Multi-Agent Systems (MASs). </div>
+<div id="dots" style="display:inline"> This research aims to enhance the safety and security of the operation of multi-agent systems. </div>
 <div id="more" style="display:none"> TBD... </div>

 <hr style="height:1pt; visibility:hidden;" />